How do you bake a cake?

 Loguetown (96-100)

-Two of Zoro’s swords were destroyed back when he was defeated during Baratie, so it’s here where he acquires two new ones.
-It feels like the true beginning for Zoro as well, embarking on his path to become the world’s best.
+Two of Zoro's swords were destroyed during his conflict on Baratie, and it's here where he is able to acquire two new ones.
+If this felt like the "true beginning" for Luffy, it also felt like the true beginning for Zoro as well, embarking on their paths to become the world's best.

 So... here’s the thing.
 Don’t go into One Piece with very high expectations.
 If you’re looking to get into the hype and see what everybody is talking about, well, the story at this point is thematically and structurally very simple.